JakeTurner616/app-website/index.md

   The prompt autocomplete feature works by using a GPT-2 like language model that has been trained on a dataset of txt2img prompts.
 When a user enters a partial description of an image, the model uses its training to generate a complete description that is consistent with the language patterns it has learned.
 This can save the user time and effort by generating a complete prompt without requiring them to manually enter all the details.

+- AI painting
+  AI painting is a process where the user selects a specific area in an image, and an algorithm trained on image reconstruction adds finely placed details within that selection.
+It combines the user's artistic input with the algorithm's learning to enhance the artwork with intricate elements.

 ## Cross platform support
+Real Art AI supports both [IOS](https://apps.apple.com/us/app/real-art-ai/id6449267914) and [Android](https://play.google.com/store/apps/details?id=org.serverboi.RealArtAI) phones!

 <script>
   var userAgent = navigator.userAgent || navigator.vendor || window.opera;